 - Don’t beat yourself up trying to get a perfect recording – like any open mic, there are going to be some mistakes.
 Get something you are happy with and send it in.

-- That being said, I can edit the audio.
+- That being said, we can edit the audio.
 If you fluff a line, leave a pause and start the line again.
-It’s worth leaving me a note in your email if this is the case, so I don’t miss it by accident!
+It’s worth leaving a note in your email if this is the case, so we don’t miss it by accident!

-I will email you back as soon as possible to let you know that it has been received.
-If you haven’t heard from me within a week, please get in touch again/check the email address is correct.
+We will email you back as soon as possible to let you know your submission has been received.
+If you haven’t heard from us within a week, please get in touch again/check the email address is correct.

-I will be in touch again via email when the episode that features your work is ready, to let you know when it will be uploaded.
-Links will be shared on the podcast’s official Twitter account: @UnlatchedPod and Instagram page: unlatchedpodcast.
+We will then be in touch again via email when the episode that features your work is ready, to let you know when it will be uploaded.
+Links will be shared on the podcast’s official Twitter: @UnlatchedPod, Instagram: unlatchedpodcast, and Facebook: Unlatched Podcast accounts.

 Still have questions?

-I’m happy to answer any questions, so please get in touch.
-All details can be found on the Contact page.
+Please get in touch!
+Details can be found on the Contact page.